Hi! You found our list of fun virtual field trip ideas.

 Sometimes adults need field trips, too.
 Stepping out of the office, home, or just out of the ordinary can shake up routines and recharge creativity.
 One of the best virtual field trips for adults is an online winery, brewery, or distillery tour.

-Here is a list of a few facilities that offer virtual tours:
+Here is a list of a few options:

 You could also reach out to local venues to inquire about group tours.
 These businesses tend to be active and reachable on social media, and when all else fails, you can always call the business directly and ask to speak to the owner or event coordinator about the possibility of an online tour.